vaioco/vaioco.github.io/_posts/ART/2016-01-25-art-part-ii-hooking.markdown

 392 }
 {% endhighlight %}

-Analyzing the code at _GetVtableEntry_ function, still defined in "class-inl.h", we can see a call to _ShouldHaveEmbeddedImtAndVTable_ function and based on the returned result different code path would executed.
+Analyzing the _GetVtableEntry_ function code, still defined in "class-inl.h", we can see a call to function _ShouldHaveEmbeddedImtAndVTable_ and based on the returned result different code path would be executed.

 {% highlight C %}
 180inline ArtMethod* Class::GetVTableEntry(uint32_t i, size_t pointer_size) {